Today, I have a video interview with Dan Go. Dan, and I chat about “How to Have the Best Workout of Your Life.”

 - increase your power

-- reduce the amount of fatigue that you have in your workout
+- reduce the amount of fatigue that you have during your workout

 - increase your energy

-Rick Kaselj: So looking at with your clients, how do you incorporate this Peak Performance Formula into your clients’ workouts or training sessions?
+Rick Kaselj: So, looking at your clients, how do you incorporate this Peak Performance Formula into your clients’ workouts or training sessions?

-Dan Go: Well we always have some sort of downtime before the training session actually starts.
-What happens is that we actually take the first 15 minutes, we give them the program to do right before we actually start the actual workout and that’s what they do.
-They use those 15 minutes to prepare their body for the intense circuit training workout that we are going to put them through.
+Dan Go: Well, we always have some downtime before the training session starts.
+What happens is that we take the first 15 minutes, give them the program to do right before we start the actual workout, and that’s what they do.
+They use those 15 minutes to prepare their body for the intense circuit training workout we will put them through.

-- What we do essentially in the Peak Performance Formula is to get them to roll and get them to do Self-Myofascial Release that’s that first thing.
-They have to massage their bodies and make sure that the fascial tissues are in good quality before they do the workout.
+- We do essentially in the Peak Performance Formula to get them to roll and do Self-Myofascial Release; that’s that first thing.
+They must massage their bodies and ensure that the fascial tissues are of good quality before they do the workout.

-- The second thing is that they have to almost wake up their nervous system and also increase the flow of synovial fluid into their bodies and we do this to the neuromuscular activators.
+- The second thing is that they almost have to wake up their nervous system and increase the flow of synovial fluid into their bodies, and we do this to the neuromuscular activators.

-- The third step which builds upon the first and second is to do the Dynamic Mobility Exercises.
-And dynamic mobility exercises essentially are exercises that just bring your body back in balance and also activate just core muscles that have been put to sleep by the sedentary nature of today’s work place.
+- The third step, which builds upon the first and second, is to do the Dynamic Mobility Exercises.
+And dynamic mobility exercises essentially bring your body back in balance and activate just core muscles that have been put to sleep by the passive nature of today’s workplace.

-Dan Go: So the neuromuscular activation side of things is almost like a key to the ignition.
-When you are starting with any physical activity whatsoever a lot of people will jump on the treadmill and they do a couple of static stretches and feel that they are ready for the workout, but essentially what they have to do is they have to take a full on body approach to waking up their nervous system.
+Dan Go: The neuromuscular activation side of things is almost like a key to the ignition.
+When you are starting with any physical activity whatsoever, a lot of people will jump on the treadmill and do a couple of static stretches and feel that they are ready for the workout, but essentially what they have to do is they have to take a full-on body approach to wake up their nervous system.

-I mean that’s essentially it.
-They have to do full body exercises that almost actually kind of build upon the third step the exercise that you see that we do or things like jumping jacks, things like seal jumps.
-Now with jumping jacks what you are doing is you are doing a full body movement but you are also kind of developing a little bit more mobility right at the lats and right at the shoulders every time that you are raising your arms up, and this sets the stage for the dynamic mobility part.
+I mean, that’s essentially it.
+They have to do full-body exercises that almost actually build upon the third step, the exercise that we see that we do or things like jumping jacks, things like seal jumps.
+Now with jumping jacks, what you are doing is you are doing a full-body movement.
+Still, you are also kind of developing a little more mobility right at the lats and right at the shoulders every time you raise your arms, and this sets the stage for the dynamic mobility part.

-Also neuromuscular activators, if you ever do any type of like cardiovascular exercise right before your workouts you are going to realize that you get a little bit of sweat and you feel a little bit more pliable.
-What you are thinking is that oh I am sweating so that must mean that I am ready for my workout but it is not necessarily that.
-What gets you ready for your workout and what makes you feel prime is the fact that you are actually releasing this little fluid called synovial fluid into your body through the full body workout and through the neuromuscular activator.
+Also, for neuromuscular activators, if you ever do any cardiovascular exercise right before your workouts, you will realize that you get a little bit of sweat and feel a little bit more pliable.
+What you are thinking is, oh, I am sweating, so that must mean that I am ready for my workout, but it is not necessarily that.
+What gets you ready for your workout and makes you feel prime is that you are releasing this little fluid called synovial fluid into your body through the full-body workout and the neuromuscular activator.

 The synovial fluid essentially detoxifies your body.
-It detoxifies your limbs system but also what they do is it acts as lubricant for your muscle joints.
-Once you realize that you know it’s almost like maintenance in your body.
-A lot of people take their bodies into the mechanic shop for oil changes or what not and what they do with the neuromuscular activators they are almost like getting their bodies almost like an oil change a little bit.
+It detoxifies your limb system but also what they do is act as a lubricant for your muscle joints.
+Once you realize that, you know it’s almost like maintenance in your body.
+Many people take their bodies into the mechanic shop for oil changes or whatnot, and what they do with the neuromuscular activators is like getting their bodies almost like an oil change a little bit.